shbarton/obsidian-quartz-website/source/content/flirting.md

 **

-My experience with Angus is a great example of this.
+My experience with A is a great example of this.

 The flirting was always there, but the actions weren’t.